Jump To Section

 Optimizing Trap Placement

-You already know that you need to put the traps in areas where rats frequent, but concealing the traps is another benefit.
+You already know that you need to put the traps in areas where rats frequent, but concealing them is another necessity.
 Using a cardboard box or other materials that rats are familiar with can help them overcome their natural fears of using such devices.
-It doesn’t matter what kind of food you put inside these traps if they’re scared, as they will go the other way.
+It doesn’t matter what kind of food you put inside these traps—if they’re scared they will go the other way.
 Another safer food source is always nearby if they’re inside your home.

 Ensure that you keep these traps out of the way of children and pets, especially if you’re using the old-fashioned snap traps.
 Many fingers and paws have been broken from being entangled in these devices, and it’s better to put them out of the way.
-Additionally, wearing gloves when disposing of or redoing a trap where a rodent has always been wise.
+Additionally, wearing gloves when disposing of or redoing a trap is wise, or else your DIY top-rated rat trap will suddenly become the worst for your poor fingers.

 Never forget that these creatures carry bacteria and diseases, so they’re dangerous to you should you encounter any of their germs.
 Always wipe down counters and any surfaces they’ve been on with bleach or another cleaner that will sanitize the area.